 Hint!
 Add transcription to your video to improve engagement and for better search engine promotion.

 Almost all companies use a blog for search engine promotion.
 But not everyone uses it to give users real value.
-We suggest that you fill this gap and start creating content that will first solve the problems of users, and only then have an impact on search engine promotion.
+We suggest that you fill this gap and start creating content with high-quality engaging pictures that will first solve the problems of users, and only then have an impact on search engine promotion.

 Despite all the clever Google algorithms, practice shows that good content promotes itself.
 Users show positive behavioural factors, plus share links to your articles.
 Therefore, if you correctly prioritise and start with the real value of your blog content, and only then add SEO elements here, the result will be much cooler than if you stuffed a watery article with keys and waited for it to reach the top.